Department Courses

 430. Advances in Biological Anthropology.

 What does it mean to be human?
 How did humans become what we are today?
 These two questions lie at the heart of all anthropological discourse.
 This course explores the biocultural nature of the human species through a detailed examination of the various areas of study within biological anthropology.
 In doing so, the course presents a critical examination of the current issues, methods, and theory in biological anthropology, approached from the following perspectives: paleoanthropology and evolutionary theory; skeletal biology and osteology; primatology; human biology; and population genetics.
 We will consider each of these approaches in their larger social, historical, and intellectual contexts.
-Fulfills the SS13 general education requirement.
+Fulfills the SS general education requirement.
 Offered as needed.

 440. Writing Culture.

 Ethnography is both a process and a product of research into the implicit meanings that motivate human behavior.
 How can we uncover these cultural meanings and convey them to a wider audience?
 Can cultural meanings form the basis for a scientific (i.e. generalizable, empirical, and falsifiable) study of humanity?
 This course will address core methodological questions by engaging students in a practical workshop on ethnographic research and writing.
 Each student will design and carry out an individual ethnographic project, making structured observations, writing and revising field notes, conducting ethnographic interviews, and analyzing interlocutors’ narratives.
 As we explore these methodological issues, we will also engage the products of ethnographic research: ethnographies.
-In reading a mix of classic and contemporary ethnographies, we will we will explore where anthropology has been and ask where it may be going.
-Fulfills the SS13 general education requirement.
-Offered as needed.
+In reading a mix of classic and contemporary ethnographies, we will explore where anthropology has been and ask where it may be going.
+Fulfills the SS general education requirement.
+Offered every spring.

 489,490.
 SYE: Senior Projects.